 In this paper, we use full-payload network traces collected from the Internet access link at the University of Calgary.
 A total of 8 traces were collected, each one hour in duration, starting at 9 am and 9 pm each day.
 All traces are bidirectional.
 The total IP payload transmitted is 233.6 GB.
-The details of each trace are shown in Table 1.
+The details of each trace are shown in Table I. These traces complement the campus data set used in previous work [2].